TImA97/randfindR/README.md

 ## Get started

 This is quick guide is meant to show you the indices of randomness that can be computed with randseq.
-As of now, randseq included 15 different indices of randomness that can easily be computed as can be seen in the following example:
+As of now, randseq offers 15 different indices of randomness that can be easily computed as can be seen in the following example:

 All functions take as first argument a vector (your random sequence).
 In